jawj/zapatos-docs/src/index.md

 * `"progressListener"` is a boolean that determines how chatty the tool is.
 If `true`, it enumerates its progress in generating the schema, copying files, and so on.
 It defaults to `false`.

-* `"warningListener"` is a boolean that determines whether or not the tool logs a warning when an unknown Postgres type is converted to a TypeScript `any`.
+* `"warningListener"` is a boolean that determines whether or not the tool logs a warning when a new user-defined type or domain is encountered and given its own type file in `zapatos/custom`.
 If `true`, which is the default, it does.

 * `"schemas"` is an object that lets you define schemas and tables to include and exclude.
 Each key is a schema name, and each value is an object with keys `"include"` and `"exclude"`.
 Those keys can take the values `"*"` (for all tables in schema) or an array of table names.
 The `"exclude"` list takes precedence over the `"include"` list.